Overtime

 Compensation of overtime with rest periods

-This time off in lieu may be:
+This time off may be:

-- either taken as compensatory time off;
+- taken as paid compensatory time off; or

-- or put into a time savings account.
+- put into a time savings account.

 Payment of overtime